mayaanne/foundations/week-1/core-introduce-yourself.md

 # Introduce yourself and get to know your cohort

 ### Learning Competencies
-By the end of this excercise, you will:
+By the end of this exercise, you will:

 - Have a sense of who you are on this learning journey with.
-- Shared something about your learning journy
+- Shared something about your learning journey

 ## Summary
 Your cohort are on this learning journey with you.
 Its a melting pot of identity.
-As the weeks go on, you'll be reading each others blogs, particpating in group discussions and helping each other when stuck.
+As the weeks go on, you'll be reading each others blogs, participating in group discussions and helping each other when stuck.

 This week reach out to your cohort and share a little about yourself.
 Think about how your identity shapes you and what that means for your learning journey.